BettyOk/CypressTest/README.md

     npm install
     ```

-    Ensure the following dependencies are included in your `package.json`:
+    The following dependencies are included in the `package.json`:

     - `cypress`
     - `@badeball/cypress-cucumber-preprocessor`